It’s one of those dreamy bucket list items. Check into the Quebec Ice Hotel!

 Check this item off your bucket list.
 Definitely stay at the Hotel de Glace.

-Want to see more photos from the Quebec Ice Hotel, the Quebec Winter Carnival, and our entire winter trip to Quebec City?
+Want to see more photos from the Ice Hotel in Quebec, the Quebec Winter Carnival, and our entire winter trip to Quebec City?
 Check out our Quebec travel photo album!